valancej/documentation/_posts/services/databases/2014-08-28-postgresql.md

 ```

 ### Django
-You can use the following database configuration snippet for Django based projects.
+You can use the following database configuration for Django based projects.

 ```python
 DATABASES = {